 Oudeschild (Texel) – Medemblik

-Medemblik is the oldest town in West Friesland.
-You will discover the loveliest spots left over from the Golden Age during a walking tour of the town.
-At the entrance to the harbour is Castle Radboud which dates from the end of the 13th century.
-The most delicious treats are baked using traditional skills in the Bakery Museum, and you will learn all about the development of steam engines at the steam pumping station.
-Plenty of choice for spending the afternoon here.
+Medemblik is the oldest city in West Friesland.
+During a city walk(*) you will discover the most beautiful places that have survived from the Golden Age.
+On the eastern site of the harbour is Radboud Castle, dating from the end of the 13th century.
+At the Bakery Museum, the most delicious delicacies are baked in a traditional way and at the steam pumping station you can learn everything about the development of the steam engine.
+Plenty of ways to spend the afternoon here.

 Medemblik - Enkhuizen - Hoorn

-We set sail early along the coast of the IJsselmeer.
-The first port of call today is Enkhuizen.
-In days gone by Enkhuizen was famous for its herring fishing.
-You can find out more about its history and about life beside the Zuiderzee by visiting the Zuiderzee Museum.
-We will sail on to Hoorn early in the afternoon.
-The maritime atmosphere from the past is still evident.
-The Hoofdtoren tower, with narrow houses with step and clock gables in the background, makes a wonderful panorama and reflects the attractive and intimate character of the town.
+Early on we sail along the coastline of the IJsselmeer.
+The first town where we moor today is Enkhuizen.
+In the past, Enkhuizen was known for its herring fishing.
+You can learn more about its history and life on the Zuiderzee when you visit the Zuiderzee Museum.
+At the beginning of the afternoon we sail on to Hoorn.
+The maritime atmosphere of the past is still clearly recognizable.
+The Hoofdtoren with behind it narrow houses with stepped and bell gables form a beautiful panorama and reflect the cosy and intimate character of the city.

 Hoorn - Schoonhoven

-We will reach Schoonhoven via the Amsterdam-Rhine Canal.
-The silversmith craft remains important in this small town on the River Lek.
-The evidence of this is in the many monumental silver workshops and silversmith houses, as well as the country’s only vocational school for gold and silver smiths.
+We reach Schoonhoven via the Amsterdam-Rhine Canal.
+In this town on the river Lek, silversmithing is still central.
+Proof of this are the many monumental silver workshops and silversmith houses, as well as the only vocational school for gold and silversmiths.

-We will sail towards Willemstad via the harbours of Rotterdam and the Spui.
-First we’ll pass the impressive skyline of Rotterdam, followed by many shipyards, docks and container ships.
-After lunch we will dock in Willemstad.
-During a walking tour(*) you will view the beautifully preserved city walls and numerous other monuments that the city has to offer.
+We sail towards Willemstad via the port of Rotterdam.
+First we pass the impressive skyline of Rotterdam followed by many wharves, docks and container ships.
+After lunch we moor in Willemstad.
+During a city walk(*) you will see the beautifully preserved ramparts and numerous other monuments in the city.

 Willemstad - Gorinchem - Nijmegen

-Gorinchem, once part of the Dutch Waterline, is one of the few remaining cities with original ramparts.
-Loevestein Castle nearby also played an important role in history as a medieval toll and defensive castle.
-During lunch, we’ll continue our journey to Nijmegen.
-On the last evening, the traditional Captain’s Dinner will be served, and following this a musical performance will ensure a pleasant evening.
+Gorinchem, once part of the Dutch Waterline, is one of the last cities with original ramparts.
+Slot Loevestein, located nearby, also played an important role in history as a medieval toll castle and defensive castle.
+During lunch we continue our journey to Nijmegen.
+Tonight the Captains Dinner will be served on board.

-This magnificent journey through the Netherlands is almost at an end.
-We will arrive in Arnhem at 11:00 after a delicious brunch, where we will bid each other farewell.
+This wonderful journey through the Netherlands is almost over.
+After you have enjoyed a delicious lunch, we will arrive back in Arnhem at 2PM, where we will say goodbye to each other.